kubedb/docs/docs/guides/proxysql/clustering/proxysql-cluster/index.md

 Now lets check the load balancing through the cluster.

 First we need to create a script to sent load over the ProxySQL.
-We will use the test user and the test table to check send the load.
+We will use the test user and the test table to check and send the load.

 ```bash
 $ kubectl exec -it -n demo proxy-server-1 -- bash